girl-power-5/coffee-and-llamas/README.md

 ## Resources and Credits:
-Project Name of IMOK the genius of Ryan Duncan WireFrame done with Whimsical:
+Project Name of IMOK the genius of Ryan Duncan
+Twilio Consultant Ken Kulinski
+WireFrame done with Whimsical:
 Project managmement: Notion
 Presentation: Canva
+All the Llamas for their moral support

 GitHub Repos Reference:
 Repo to learn how to implement passport: https://github.com/dikuw/mern-passport